 About the Authors

-Philip is a Solicitor in the Property team at Hayes Solicitors.
+Philip is an associate solicitor in the Property team at Hayes solicitors.
 He has a range of experience acting for clients in varied transactions including the purchase, sale, mortgaging and refinancing of both residential and commercial premises.